The new Guendouzi? Hannibal Mejbri backed to make Man Utd breakthrough as he's compared to Arsenal star | Goal.com

 The playmaker - who will be pushing to be in Goal 's 2021 NxGn list of the 50 best wonderkids in world football - arrived at Old Trafford from Monaco last summer for an initial fee of €5 million, rising to €10m, and he has already made an impact.

-His performances for the Under-18s and U-23s have already piqued interest and there has been some early calls for him to be given a chance in the first team at some point.
+His performances for the Under-18s and U23s have already piqued interest and there have been some early calls for him to be given a chance in the first team at some point.

 Academy chiefs at United are keen to play down the understandable hype surrounding the teenager, in order to not add any pressure on the young star's shoulders, but his former coach from boyhood club Paris FC believes the 17-year-old has what it takes to go all the way to the top.